netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 **Link**: General term that refers to "inter-AS links" and "intra-AS links".

+**Network Address**:
-**Network Address**: In IP networks, the network address is the IP and port of an endpoint.
-In SCION, the network address holds additional information, such as the AS number of the endpoint.
+In traditional IP networks, this refers to the tuple of address and port of an endpoint.
+In SCION, the network address consists of an _ISD-AS identifier_ and a _host address_, typically expressed as `[ISD-AS, Host]`.

-**Network Path**: The network path is a SCION path that consists of the network address at each endpoint, a list of all traversed ASes, and links inside and between ASes, including interface IDs on border routers of each AS.
+**Network Path**: The network path is the sequence of network elements between the two endpoints (e.g., ASes, interfaces, internal links).
+In traditional IP networks, the network path is typically opaque to the endpoints.

 **QUIC-MP Path**: Consists of the network address at each endpoint and a Path ID (see {{QUIC-MP}}).
 The Path ID allows having